 - if you already have them, yoga bolsters and pillows may be helpful for different comfort positions.
 You could also be creative with couch cushions.

-in your hospital bag
+in your delivery bags

 - nursing bra